Determining evolutionary equations from a single passive boundary observation: Joint recovery in TAT/PAT

 In this section, we prove Theorems~\ref{thm0} and~\ref{thm:unique_f_c}, namely the determination of the quotient \(f/c^2\) and the simultaneous recovery of \(f\) and \(c\) from a single passive boundary measurement in the TAT/PAT setting.
 As noted in Remark~\ref{eq rem1}, we present the proof in the physically relevant case \(n=3\), although the same argument extends to all \(n\geq 3\) under the corresponding one-directional structural assumptions.

 The two proofs are carried out within the same unified framework: the time-domain and frequency-domain formulations are used in a complementary way, together with oscillatory test functions and high-frequency Fourier analysis.

-For technical convenience, after a harmless translation and scaling, we work with the reference cube
+Throughout this section, the separated-variable assumptions are understood in the sense stated in Theorems~\ref{thm0} and~\ref{thm:unique_f_c}.
+The genuinely unknown parts are the transverse factors \(q,\tilde q,p,\tilde p\), which depend only on \(x'=(x_1,x_2)\), while the dependence on the distinguished variable \(x_3\) is prescribed by the known profiles \(\phi\) and \(\tilde\phi\).
+Thus the global Sobolev regularity imposed in the statements is imposed on the unknown transverse factors, together with the separately prescribed regularity of the known \(x_3\)-profiles.
+For notational simplicity, in the arguments below we regard the resulting product functions as having the corresponding Sobolev regularity on \(\Omega\).